Close Menu

 1. Stop Making It a Battle

-The more you fight, the more they’ll resist.
-When your toddler won’t wear shoes, take a breath.
-It’s frustrating, but power struggles make things worse.
+When your toddler won’t wear shoes, take a breath first.
+Power struggles almost always make things worse.

 2. Use Positive Examples (Social Proof)

 Kids want to be like other kids.
-Take your toddler somewhere they can see children their age wearing shoes—a playground, school, library, or park.
+Take your toddler somewhere they can watch children their age wearing shoes, whether that’s a playground, library, or school.

-Point it out casually: “Look, that boy has cool shoes on.
-I bet he can run really fast in those!”
+Drop a casual comment: “Look, that boy has cool shoes.
+I bet he can run really fast!”

 3. Let Them Choose

-Give your toddler some control.
-Offer two pairs of shoes and ask, “Which ones do you want to wear today—the blue ones or the red ones?”
+Give your toddler a sense of control.
+Hold up two pairs and ask, “Which ones today, the blue ones or the red ones?”

 4. Make Shoes Fun

-If your toddler hates wearing shoes and socks, try these ideas:
+If your toddler hates wearing shoes and socks, try switching things up:

 • Let them decorate shoes with stickers.

-• Sing a silly song while putting on shoes.
+• Sing a silly song during the process.

-The goal is to create a positive association instead of stress.
+The goal is to build a positive association instead of a stressful one.

 5. Check for Comfort Issues

-• Are the shoes too tight or too loose?
+• Are they too tight or too loose?

 • Are the socks bunchy or scratchy?

 Try different styles.
-Some kids prefer slip-ons, while others like velcro or stretchy shoes.
+Some kids do better with slip-ons, others prefer velcro or stretchy shoes.

-If your toddler refuses to wear shoes outside, don’t start with a three-hour trip to the mall.
+If your toddler refuses to wear shoes outside, don’t kick things off with a three-hour mall trip.

-Begin with just a few minutes.
-Put shoes on, walk around the house, then take them off.
-Gradually increase the time.
+Start with a few minutes at home.
+Put the shoes on, walk around, take them off.
+Build up gradually.

-Celebrate small wins: “You wore your shoes for five whole minutes!
+Celebrate the small wins: “You wore your shoes for five whole minutes!
 High five!”

 This is the hardest part.
 Change doesn’t happen overnight.

-For my son, it took three days of gentle exposure before he chose to wear shoes himself.
-For your child, it might take a week.
-Or two.
+For my son, it took three days of gentle, low-pressure exposure before he chose shoes on his own.

-The key is staying calm and consistent.
-Don’t give up after one try.
+Stay calm.
+Stay consistent.
+Don’t give up after one rough morning.

 What NOT to Do When Your Toddler Won’t Wear Shoes

-• Don’t bribe with candy or screen time every single time.
-It creates a bad pattern where they expect rewards for basic tasks.
+• Don’t bribe with treats every single time.
+It builds a pattern where they expect a reward for every basic task.

 • Don’t shame them.
-Saying “You’re being a baby” or “Everyone is looking at you” will hurt their confidence, not help.
+Comments like “You’re being a baby” or “Everyone is staring at you” hurt their confidence without solving anything.

-• Don’t force shoes on while they’re screaming.
-Yes, sometimes you have no choice in an emergency.
-But if this becomes your daily routine, they’ll only fight harder.
+• Don’t force shoes on during a full meltdown.
+Sometimes you have no choice in an emergency, but if this becomes the daily routine, the resistance will only get worse.

 When Should You Worry?

-Trust your gut.
-You know your child best.
+Trust your instincts.
+You know your child better than anyone.

-Looking back at that photo of my barefoot boy climbing the school gate, I smile now.
-It felt like such a big problem at the time.
+When I look back at that photo of my barefoot boy scaling the school gate, I smile.
+It felt like such a big deal at the time.

-But kids grow and learn every day.
-What seems impossible this week might click next week.
+But kids grow and surprise you every day.
+What feels impossible this week might just click next week.

-If your toddler refuses to wear shoes outside, remember: you’re not alone.
-Thousands of parents are fighting the same battle right now.
+If your toddler refuses to wear shoes outside, you’re not alone.
+Thousands of parents are going through the exact same thing right now.

 Try the social proof method.
 Be patient.
 Stay calm.
-And celebrate the small victories.
+And celebrate every small win along the way.

-Before you know it, the shoe battle will be over—and you’ll be onto the next parenting challenge (probably getting them to wear a jacket).
+Before you know it, the shoe battle will be behind you, and you’ll be onto the next parenting challenge (probably getting them to wear a jacket).

 Have you dealt with a toddler who won’t wear shoes?
-What worked for you?
-I’d love to hear your stories in the comments below!
+What worked for your family?
+I’d love to hear your stories in the comments!

 Share.
 Facebook Pinterest LinkedIn Copy Link